jsando/AdventOfCode2021/JOURNAL.md

 Although with the unit tests I'm writing way more code than I would normally for this type of thing, its not really taking me that much longer to complete the puzzles.

+# Day 8

+OMG I got so stuck on part 2 and TDD was somewhat part of my problem.
+Also I was waffling about how to represent segments in the display.
+Got focused finally and re-read the problem and finally realized I was hella overthinking it, and approching it all wrong.
+Once I had the right approach, the TDD flowed naturally.
+I ended up having to write out the algorithm in pseudocode.
+TDD was supposed to make it so I didn't have to think it through up front.